Chris Culliver: Early life

-Recruiting

 Culliver was a five-star recruit by Rivals.com, and was the Gamecocks' first five-star signee since Demetris Summers in 2003.
 He was considered by Rivals.com as the top player in the state of North Carolina and the third-best wide receiver in the country.
 Rivals.com ranked him as the 19th-best prospect in the country regardless of position, making him USC's highest-rated recruit since Greenwood linebacker Ricardo Hurley was ranked No. 17 among the class of 2002.
 He was rated a four-star prospect and the No. 13 safety in the country by Scout.com.
 He was also rated the 37th-best defensive back in the nation and the seventh-best player in the state of North Carolina by SuperPrep.
 Culliver chose to attend the University of South Carolina over the University of Florida and North Carolina State University.

 College career

 At South Carolina, Culliver majored in sport and entertainment management and played on the South Carolina Gamecocks football team from 2007 to 2010.

 As a freshman in 2007, Culliver was a kickoff returner with 34 returns for 809 yards, the second most single-season kick return yards in school history.
 Culliver started one game as a wide receiver.

 Culliver became the starting free safety in addition to kick returner in 2008.
 With 12 starts, Culliver made 60 tackles, including 4.5 for losses, as well as three interceptions, three passes deflected, and two forced fumbles.

 In February 2009, Culliver almost died from complications following routine shoulder surgery.
 Culliver returned for his junior season with 12 starts and was the team's third top tackler with 62 and returned 26 kickoffs for 585 yards.
 Culliver was a second-team All-SEC pick for 2009.

 Culliver became cornerback as a senior in 2010.
 Before a season-ending pectoral muscle injury, Culliver started 7 games and had 34 tackles (including 2.5 tackles for loss), 1 sack, a forced fumble, 2 passes deflected, and 12 kick returns for 261 yards.